Go Back Email Link

 Instructions

-• Cream the butter and sugar.
+• Cream butter and sugar.
 In a stand mixer fitted with the paddle attachment or a large mixing bowl using a handheld mixer, cream the butter and sugar together for 2–3 minutes until light and fluffy.
 Then, add the egg yolks and vanilla extract and beat for another 1–2 minutes until the mixture is pale and airy.

 • Chill the dough.
 Cover the bowl tightly with plastic wrap and refrigerate for 30 minutes.
 Chilling will help the cookies hold their shape during baking.